 Situated outside of the Gold Gate today is a sculpture by the famous Croatian Sculptor Ivan Meštrović.

-Gregory of Nin Statue.
+Come under the spell of the Gregory of Nin Statue.

 Grgur Ninski the rebel medieval Croatian Bishop, abolished Latin in Services in favour of the National language.
 This brilliant move meant the congregation could finally understand sermons, improving the church’s standing dramatically.
 Pre WWII, the statue was located in the Peristyle, but Italian soldiers moved it outside the Gold Gate.
 The statue is lofty and imposing but his toe is easily accessible and is deemed lucky to touch – hence it’s shiny appearance.